albertunn/DataEng_FB-W/README.md

 ---

 ## Results of the Example Analytical Queries from Project 1
+Queries can be found from the Updated SQL Queries folder.

-1. Is the variability of match outcomes higher in extreme weather conditions (e.g, very hot vs. very cold, strong wind, heavy rain)?
+1. #### Is the variability of match outcomes higher in extreme weather conditions (e.g, very hot vs. very cold, strong wind, heavy rain)? match_outcome_variability_rain.sql, match_outcome_variability_wind.sql, match_outcome_variability_temp.sql

-2. Are certain teams more resilient to difficult weather conditions?
+2. #### Are certain teams more resilient to difficult weather conditions? team.resilience.sql

-3. How much does attendance depend on the weather conditions?
+3. #### How much does attendance depend on the weather conditions? attendance_rain.sql

-4. Are home teams more/less affected by extreme weather?
+4. #### Are home teams more/less affected by extreme weather? home_win_rain.sql

-5. Does the number of fouls committed depend on weather conditions?
+6. #### Does the number of fouls committed depend on weather conditions? fouls_commited.sql

-6. Does bad weather impact penalty shootouts?
+8. #### Does bad weather impact penalty shootouts? penalty.sql